life-itself/developmentalspaces.org/content/index.md

 *Affiliations are provided for identification purposes only and do not imply any endorsement by the associated institutions.*

 - Boaz Feldman  -- _Neurosystemics_
-- James Baker -- Intentional Society
+- James Baker -- *Intentional Society*
+- John Stokes -- *Real Ventures / OSMO Foundation*
+- Matthew McCarthy -- *Life Itself*

 ## Resources